LKI/atm/README.md

 # Dependency and installation

-Should only depends on Java 1.7.
+Depends on Java 1.7 (Actually I want to depends on Java1.8)

+Chrome.
+(Use selenium and chrome driver to get the page.)

-**TODO: installation for Windows and Unix**
+**TODO: Here should be installation process for Windows and Unix**

 # Contribution

 Currently I don't need it. :smiling\_imp:

+# Disclaimer

+ATM is not going to harm AcFun or violates AcFun's license.

+All for a better AcFun! 天下漫友是一家 Ailicili 干杯~

 # License